 Although not an edible treat, tea is central to enjoying food in Uzbekistan.
 This herbal infusion, especially green tea, is the accompaniment to most meals in Uzbekistan, save for those times when something stronger is required.
 A symbol of hospitality, do not be surprised if a friendly local invites you into their home for a warming cuppa as you walk down the Kolkhoz Canal in the heart of old Tashkent.

 Dining in Kyrgyzstan and Uzbekistan is as much an odyssey through their cultures, customs, and histories as it is an exploration of flavors.
-On our upcoming culinary journey, A Gastronomic Tour Through Central Asia with Anissa Helou, travelers won’t just get to taste these delicious dishes – they’ll get to learn how to make them for themselves from the people who know them best: the local Kyrgyz and Uzbek people.
-Ready to learn more about how you can join Anissa and other adventurous foodies on this small-group adventure in 2020?
-Reach out today.
-We can’t wait to see you in the kitchens of Kyrgyzstan and Uzbekistan next year.
+On our upcoming culinary journey, discover A Gastronomic Tour Through Central Asia with Anissa Helou, an 11-day journey where travelers won’t just get to taste these delicious dishes – they’ll get to learn how to make them for themselves from the people who know them best: the local Kyrgyz and Uzbek people.